SoppyKot/KeyLoggerWindowsHooks/README.md

 6) Scope of keystroke captures is limited by execution environment privileges.
 That is, if the program is run as a non-admin user, then only keystrokes in contexts lower than the administrator level will be recorded.

 # How to Use

+The included executable is compiled for 64-bit Windows but you can recompile the program for 32-bit Windows from the source code.

 As a standalone one-time program:
 1) Run the program (or compile it yourself using GCC and then run) as administrator.
 Administrator privileges are required because the hard-coded output file-path is "C:\Windows\keylog.txt".
 This can be tweaked in the source code as required.